cogini/mix_deploy/README.md

 4. Restart the app.

-If you are only keeping a single version, then you would deploy it to the `/srv/#{ext_name}/current` dir.
+If you are only keeping a single version, then you would simply deploy it to the `/srv/#{ext_name}/current` dir.

 ### Runtime configuration

 For configuration, we normally use a combination of build time settings, deploy time settings, and runtime settings.
+This library generates scripts which can be called by systemd to get configuration.
 See [mix_systemd](https://github.com/cogini/mix_systemd) for details.

 [Conform](https://github.com/bitwalker/conform) is a popular way of making a machine-specific config file.
 Set `conform` to `true`, and the library will set `CONFORM_CONF_PATH` to `/etc/#{ext_name}/#{app_name}.conf`.
-Conform has been depreciated in favor of [TOML](https://github.com/bitwalker/toml-elixir), so you should use that instead.
-This is currently only used in the `deploy-remote-console` script.
+Conform has, however, been depreciated in favor of [TOML](https://github.com/bitwalker/toml-elixir).

 `runtime_environment_service`: Default `false`.
 Set to `true` if you are using a separate `runtime-environment.service`.